hailelagi/hailelagi.com/content/notes/inside-a-query-plan.md

 (3 rows)
 ```

-sqlite does things a curious thing, instead of holding a tree as an internal representation it compiles down to bytecode:
+sqlite on the other hand does a curious thing, instead of holding a tree as an internal representation it compiles down to bytecode:

 ```
 sqlite> explain select 1 + 1;